 Rather than design shoes without knowing if anyone’s going to buy them, incur a ton of overhead costs, and then pass those costs on to the customer in the form of high prices, Beckett uses a made to order business model.

 (If you’ve ever bought a suit from Indochino then you’ll get the idea; they use a similar model.)

 Essentially, you browse Beckett Simonon’s website and pick the style you want.

 Once you place your order and specify your size, their shoemakers in Europe and South America begin the manufacturing process, and get to work making your specific pair, then ship it to you directly.

 A big part of their pitch is that they’re able to deliver custom-made, high quality dress shoes to you at a much more reasonable price than most retailers, who have to pay the upfront costs associated with inventory, warehousing, etc.

 How high quality are we talking?
 And do Beckett Simonon’s shoes really deliver on what they promise?

 Let’s take a look.

-When my Durants first arrived, I brought them into my living room where my fiancee Michelle was sitting.
 I pulled them out of the individual shoe bags they came in and held them up to the light so I could get a better look.